bostonaustin/public/ansible/austin-playbooks/README.md

 # austin-playbook
-# ansible playbooks

-set of playbooks that are used to create an AWS instance running nginx and petclinic app
+create a standalone AWS instance running nginx, spring, maven and petclinic app

 a.
 Pre-requisites for Ansible Control Station (i.e. your laptop or build-host)
   - root user access/privileges `$ sudo -i` or `$ su`